atharva-18/Learn-Computer-Science/README.md

 # Learn-Computer-Science
 Want to learn Computer Science but don't know where to start?
 This guide will help launch yourself in CS!

-This repo contains an exhaustive list of all Computer Science, Machine Learning, Web Development topics.
+This repo contains an exhaustive list of all Computer Science, Machine Learning, Web Development and Competitive programming topics.

 Each subtopic contains study material and practice questions.<br>
 For example -